 East Side Access Facts

 - New eight Track LIRR Terminal at Grand Central Terminal

 - 25,000 square feet of new retail space

 - 47 escalators and 22 elevators

-East Side Access is one of the largest transportation infrastructure projects currently underway in the United States with a history that reaches back to the 1950’s when discussions were first held regarding regional transportation planning.
-The project encompasses work in multiple locations in Manhattan, Queens and the Bronx and includes more than 11 miles of tunneling.
+East Side Access provides new Long Island Rail Road service to the east side of Manhattan, supplementing existing service to Penn Station on Manhattan’s west side and Atlantic Terminal in Brooklyn.
+The East Side Access megaproject is one of the largest transportation infrastructure projects currently underway in the United States with a history that reaches back to the 1950’s when discussions were first held regarding regional transportation planning.
+The project encompasses work in multiple locations in Manhattan, Queens and the Bronx and includes more than 8 miles of tunneling.

 When completed, East Side Access will serve approximately 162,000 customers a day, providing a faster and easier commute from Long Island and Queens to the east side of Manhattan in a new 8-track terminal and concourse below Grand Central Terminal.

 The revised budget for the East Side Access project is $10.333 billion with a current estimate at completion of $11.1 billion.
 Revenue service is forecasted for December 2022.